-See the General and Fiscal Guidelines, Program Requirements.
+See the General and Fiscal Guidelines, TEA Program Requirements.

 In addition to the statutory requirements, TEA has established the following program requirements.
+The applicant must comply with each of these requirements in the application to be considered for funding:

 Applicants must address within the application how they will achieve the following:

-- If CEIS or CCEIS funds were reserved during the previous one to three years, the SC5100 CEIS Data Collection form must be submitted with this application.
-The deadline to submit the SC5100 form is November 30th. - The LEA must post to their public-facing website, if they maintain a public-facing website, the logo, hyperlink, description, and contact information for SPEDTex, the Special Education Information Resource Center.
+- If CEIS funds were reserved during the previous one to three years, or if CCEIS funds were reserved in the previous year, the SC5100 CEIS/CCEIS Data Collection form must be submitted with this application.
+The deadline to submit the SC5100 form is June 2nd. - The LEA must post to their public-facing website, if they maintain a public-facing website, the logo, hyperlink, description, and contact information for SPEDTex, the Special Education Information Resource Center.